 In reality, true barbecue—not grilling a steak, but low, slow smoking—is based on cheap, bad cuts of meat.
 This cooking technique is all about low temperatures and super slow cooking times with the exact purpose of improving less than desirable cuts.

 If you don't have patience, real barbecue is not for you.

 We can look to traditional barbecue meals when determining the best cuts for the smoker.
 The meats of barbecue are generally beef brisket, pork shoulder, and ribs.
 These are tough, chewy meats and generally so poor in quality that they are not good when cooked using other methods.

-These meats are tough, chewy and generally so poor in quality that they are undesirable for cooking.
-Barbecue takes advantage of the high fat and connective tissues in these meats to make them great.
-During the long, slow cooking times of smoking the fat melts and the connective tissue breaks down.
+Barbecue takes advantage of the high fat and connective tissues in these meats and transforms them into something that's great.
+During the long cooking times of smoking, the fat melts and the connective tissue breaks down.
 This sweetens the meat and keeps it moist during smoking.
-Good cuts of meat like pork tenderloin, a steak, or a good lean roast don't benefit from this type of cooking and should be cooked differently.

 If you are new to smoking it's best to begin with an easy cut of meat.
 You cannot go wrong with a small pork shoulder roast like a Boston Butt or a picnic.
 Ask your butcher for these; he'll know what you're talking about.